Teach WriteShop I and II in a Class

 - Should I accept 4th and 5th graders?

-- If I use the Handbook for Teaching in a Group Setting, do I still need a Teacher’s Manual?
+- If I use the Classroom Handbook, do I still need a Teacher’s Manual?

 - Will parents also need a Teacher’s Manual?